Innovation

 We are constantly searching for new ways to build a better and more circular fashion industry.

 We need to invent new materials and processes, develop new business models and investigate new ways for people to experience fashion and design.
 We also need to find new ways to improve working conditions and plan for the jobs of the future in a digital world with circular supply chains.
-And we can’t wait for others to come up with the answers.

 How we innovate at H&M Group